St. Petersburg Coastal and Marine Science Center Geoscience Data Viewer Metadata

 Entity_Type_Definition:

-Map service of the footprints (study area) of all lidar datasets from the USGS SPCMSC since 2001.
-In the web mapping application, the map service displays footprints by year as individual layers (Lidar Footprints) and all footprints merged into one layer (All Lidar Footprints).
-Data is symbolized in a dark purple (newest) to lighter purple (oldest) color ramp.
-Individual layers are labeled using their USGS Field Activity Number (FAN) and associated publication.
-Additional details can be found by following the publication links in the pop-up for each footprint, or in the layer's service description (https://olga.er.usgs.gov/server/rest/services/Seafloor/Lidar_Footprints/MapServer).
+Attribute table for the hosted feature layer of the footprints (study area) of all lidar datasets from the USGS SPCMSC since 2001.
+In the web mapping application, the layer displays all footprints merged into one layer (All Lidar Footprints).
+Individual footprints are available in Williams and others (2019).
+Data is symbolized in a dark purple (newest) to a lighter purple (oldest) color ramp.
+The presence of and names/alias for these fields may also differ between the attribute table and pop-ups.
+Additional details can be found by following the publication links in the pop-up for each footprint, or in the layer's service description (https://services.arcgis.com/v01gqwM5QqNysAAi/ArcGIS/rest/services/Lidar_Footprints/FeatureServer).

 Entity_Type_Definition_Source: USGS SPCMSC